Protecting Your Team to Protect Revenue

 Strong operators do not wait for a major incident.

-They protect the standard early.
+Instead, they protect the standard early.

 • They address disrespect the first time